Winston-Lu/ESP8266-LED-Shelf/README.md

   * 32 Segments (compared to the original 23)
   * 12 Spotlights
 * Customizable to 24-hour format
-  * (Untested) Requires a single configuration modification
+  * (Untested) Requires 2 configuration modifications

 This should work if you decide to not add spotlight LED's.
 I kept the more common configuration changes such as lighting effects easily accessable from the web-server, while less common configurations such as changing UTF offset for daylight savings or timezones as a webserver command.
 Other typically non-changing variables such as the # of LEDS, display width/height, and others are coded in `Config.h`.
 The configurations are persistent on restart, so all effects will be saved on a power loss or restart.